Sravanthi1206/Resume/README.md

 ## About

-This resume showcases my education, skills, projects, and experiences in the fields of Machine Learning, Software Development, and Computer Science.
+This resume showcases my education, skills, projects, and experiences in the fields of Problem Solving ,Computer science ,Software Development and Machine Learning

 ## Usage